Bertrand-tech/Open-KNX/Information-for-Users.md

 ## Quick Start Guide

-1. select and get/build some compatible [[hardware]]
+1. Select and get/build some compatible OpenKNX device, see [[Device Overview]]
-2. download the software release package linked on the specific hardware wiki page
+2. Download the software release package linked on the specific hardware wiki page
 3. [[Installation of OpenKNX tools]]
 4. Read the Readme-Release.txt inside the software release package and execute the steps
 5. Have fun ;)